Cancer Care Clinic

 Our naturopathic cancer care clinic is supervised by Dr. Allan Price ND, a leading Canadian practitioner in non-conventional cancer treatment and therapy.

-Dr. Price believes as an evolving evidence-based speciality, naturopathic oncology treatment promises to be a rewarding consideration for every family having to deal with cancer.
+Dr. Price believes as an evolving evidence-based focus, naturopathic cancer care promises to be a rewarding consideration for every family having to deal with cancer.

 Benefits of Integrative Naturopathic Cancer Therapy: